MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

   - `.so` files on unix and `.dll` files on windows.

 *The Kernel*
 Operating system *kernel* resides at the top of the address space.
   - Not directly accessible to user-space programs.
     - Attempt to access kernel - segmentation violation.
     - The `syscall` instruction x86_64 assembler calls into the kernel after permission check.
   - Kernel can read/write memory of user processes.

+// 5b.

+== Automatic Memory Management

+Automatic memory management is often distrusted by systems programmers, there is a genaral believe that it has high overheads, is cpu hungry and wastes memory.

+Common problems with memory management:
+- Unpredictle performance
+- Memory leaks
+- Memory corruption and buffer overflows
+- Use after free
+- Iterator invalidation

+New automatic memory management schesm solve many problems
+- Garbage collectors have lower overhead and are more predictable.
+- Region-based memory management, predictibilty and compile time guarantees

+Systems programs traditionaly use a mix of manual and automatic memory management.

+The goal of automatic memory management is to manage the heap.
+To find memory that is no longer in use and make that memory free.
+It is better to waste memory than deallocate an object that's in use.

+=== Reference Counting

+Allocations contain space for an additional reference count.
+- An extra int is allocated along with every object.
+  - Counts number of refences to the object.
+  - Increased when a new reference is made.
+(Arc::clone())
+- If reference count reaches 0, the memory can be reclaimed.

+The benefit of reference counting is predictable and understandable.

+There are still some costs.
+- Cyclic data structures contain mutual references.
+So, objects that reference each other aren't reclaimed, as reference counts dont go to 0.
+- Stores reference count alongside each object
+  - May need a mutex if concurrent access is possible.
+  - Significant overhead for small objects.

+Reference counting tends to be for large, long-lived data.

+// 5c.

+=== Region-based Memory Management

+Reference counting has relatively high overhead.
+Garbage collection has unpredictable timing and high overhead.

+Region-based memory management ains for a middle ground
+- Aims to be safe with predictable timing.
+- Forces some changes to the way code is written.

+With region-based memory management we can track the lifetime of data, values on the stack and references to the heap.

+In Rust, a `Box<T>` is a value stored on the stack that holds a reference to data of type T allocated on the heap.
+The heap allocated T has lifetime mathcing `Box<T>`, when the box goes out of scope, the reference heap memory is freed.
+This is RAII.

+Ownership of return value is moved to the calling function, the value is moved into the calling function's stack frame.

+This prevents common lifetime errors (dangling references).

+// 5d.

+== Resource Management

+Functions can take reference to data, this does not move ownership of the data, it borrows it.
+Functions can also return references to borrowed input parameters.

+There are problems with naive borrowing, which can lead to iterator invalidation.
+If we were iteratoring over the contents of the vector, changing the contents might lead to elements being skipped or duplicated.

+=== Safe Borrowing

+Rust has two kinds of pointers, immutable and mutable.

+*Benefits*
+Type system tracks ownership, turning run-time bugs into compile-time errors.
+- Prevents use-after-free bugs
+- Prevents iterator invalidation
+- Prevents race conditions with multiple threads.

+*Limitations*
+- Can't express cyclic data structures
+- Can't express shared ownership of mutable data.
+- Rust has `RefCell<T>` that dynamically enforces the borwowing rules.
+- Rust forces consideration of object ownership early and explicitly.

+Deterministic cleanup.
+You can implement the `Drop` trait in Rust to run some code when the struct is being freed.